Bora bora French Polynesia

 Lagoon Cruises and Sunset Tours

-A special feature is a Romantic Lagoon Boat Cruise, including a Sunset Cruise with Polynesian music and a traditional canoe trip.
+A special feature is the Romantic Lagoon Boat Cruise, which includes a Sunset Cruise accompanied by Polynesian music and a traditional canoe trip.

 Hiking and Off-Road Adventures

-Beautiful hiking trails for viewpoints such as Mount Otmanu and 4×4 trips that take terrain explorers to the island’s robust interior.
+Beautiful hiking trails offer stunning viewpoints, such as Mount Otmanu, and 4×4 trips take terrain explorers to the island’s rugged interior.

 Spa and Wellness Retreats